mtrjaxon/gch-public/README.md

 - **Invoke-Based Threading**: I've replaced the previous task-based threading system with invoke-based threading.
 This change reduces crashes, freezes, and errors, ensuring a smoother experience.
 - **Reworked UI**: The interface has been updated to make it more user-friendly and easier to navigate.
+- **Full Featureset**: There are no longer any expirimental functions in GCH, they have all been fixed and added to the full feature pool.

 ## Tutorial: Using GCH3 for Garry's Mod Content Packs